Speak to an expert today 01270 440 341 020 3633 2107

 Fire Marshal Responsibilities

-A fire marshal has six main responsibilities that help them stop a fire from happening and get people to safety if one does.
-The six responsibilities of a fire marshal are:
+A fire warden has six main responsibilities that help them stop a fire from happening and get people to safety if one does.
+The six responsibilities of a fire warden are:

 1. Assess any risks or hazards that could cause a fire.
 This may involve carrying out a fire risk assessment.